lhao03/lhao03.github.io/content/blog/compsci/how-to-teach-cs-courses.md

 This is one problem computer science educators are trying to solve: how do we relate computer science to a student's life?
 How do we show that computers can contribute to the social good?
 How can we make computer science personally resonate with a student?

 A student's first exposure to computer science is usually through programming.
 Most computer science courses you take will have a programming component, as did my first computer science course.
 However, in CPSC 110, I couldn't understand or see why learning recursion or coding up binary trees related to anything!
-After my first year, I was ready to leave my major in computer science for one in chemistry, where I have a dream of discovering drugs to cure diseases.
+After my first year, I was ready to leave my major in computer science for one in chemistry, where I had a dream of discovering drugs to cure diseases.
 Unfortunately, many other people may experience the same feeling of being divorced from their studies in computer science.

 In [Critically Conscience Computing](https://criticallyconsciouscomputing.org/), Amy J. Ko, Ph.D. talks about several ways programming is usually taught, and the positives and negatives of the different methods.
 Having TAed CPSC 110 and CPSC 210, and [taken some computer science courses](@/blog/courses/_index.md), I've noticed some differences between how programming is taught, and thus the differences in students' reactions to the course.